Intersections of hyperplanes and conic sections in $\mathbf{R}^n$: Intersections of a hyperplane with an ellipsoid

 \section{Intersections of a hyperplane with an ellipsoid}

 It is well known that the nonempty intersection of a hyperplane with an ellipsoid is always an ellipsoid of dimension $n-1$.
-This result is stated below is in terms of the expression $Q$.
-The resulting parameters and vectors are analogous to the intersection of a hyperplane with a hyperboloid, but with $c < a$ in the expression \eqref{HQ1} for $Q$.
+This result is stated below using the representation $Q$ for an ellipsoid.
+The resulting parameters and vectors are analogous to the intersection of a hyperplane with a hyperboloid, but with $c < a$ in representation \eqref{HQ1}.